lammps/lammps/doc/src/pair_sw.rst

 entries CSiC and CCSi should be the same.
 Similarly, the two-body parameters for entries SiCC and CSiSi should also be the same.
-The parameters used only for two-body interactions (A, B, p, and q) in entries whose 2nd and 3rd element are different (e.g. SiCSi) are not used for anything and can be set to 0.0 if desired.
+The parameters used only for two-body interactions (A, B, p, and q) in entries whose second and third element are different (e.g. SiCSi) are not used for anything and can be set to 0.0 if desired.
 This is also true for the parameters in :math:`\phi_3` that are taken from the ij and ik pairs (:math:`\sigma`, *a*\ , :math:`\gamma`)